 Usually, it is best to make all of the new stereo‘s wiring connections via the wiring harness, but if you have to make a direct power connection, you’ll need to know the difference between “switched” and “constant” power.

-switched power source is only on when the ignition is keyed — connect your new stereo’s main (switched) power lead to a switched power source, so that the stereo will turn off when you turn off the car, and not drain your vehicle’s battery.
+A switched power source is only on when the ignition is keyed — connect your new stereo’s main (switched) power lead to a switched power source, so that the stereo will turn off when you turn off the car, and not drain your vehicle’s battery.

-constant power source is always on — connect your new stereo’s memory lead to a constant power source, so that you don’t lose your stereo preset, sound shaping, and clock settings every time you turn off the vehicle.
+A constant power source is always on — connect your new stereo’s memory lead to a constant power source, so that you don’t lose your stereo preset, sound shaping, and clock settings every time you turn off the vehicle.

 A rare few high-powered stereos require you to make a direct constant power connection at the positive terminal of your vehicle’s battery.
 This requires a heavier gauge power wire, an in-line fuse (usually included), and a ring terminal to connect the power wire to the battery clamp.
 You will have to route the power wire through the vehicle firewall and into the engine compartment in order to make the connection at the battery.